ethanzh/ethanzh.github.io/blog/swe-blog-post-14.md

 # How did you feel about your group having to self-teach many, many technologies?
 I didn't like it.
 I know that software engineers need to self-teach many tools but it honestly felt like a waste to not be taught them properly.
 I am sure many groups had to self-teach React and taught themselves poorly.
 I would way rather learn React properly than getting into the nitty-gritty details of Python.
 # Give me your suggestions for improving the course, but apologies in advance; specifications grading will remain.
+Make the lectures more applicable.
+They were kind of interesting sometimes but I felt I didn't get a whole lot out of them.

 ![Ethan](../../../img/sarosa_small.jpg)